apathetic-tools/snippets/docs/astro-starlight/topics-astro-docs-theme/README.md

 </style>
 ```

-> [!TIP]
-> If styles conflict in the future, consider renaming the class prefix (e.g. `my-sidebar-topics`) to isolate this component.

-🎉 At this point your site’s topics should match the **Astro Docs theme**, and you're done with the component-override approach!

 >[!TIP]
+> To prevent future style conflicts, you can rename the class prefix
+> (for example, use `my-sidebar-topics` instead of `starlight-sidebar-topics`)
+> to fully isolate this component.

+🎉 At this point your site’s topics should match the Astro Docs theme!
+You're done with the component-override approach.

+>[!TIP]
 > If your site doesn’t look like the screenshot:
-> - Double-check that you followed the steps exactly.
+> - Verify you followed each step exactly.
-> - Make sure you haven’t installed other CSS, themes, or integrations that might conflict.
+> - Check for other CSS, themes, or integrations that may conflict.
-> - Still off?
-See the **Epilog: Getting the latest version** section — that’s usually the culprit.
+> - Still not right?
+See **Epilog: Getting the latest version** for the fix.

 ## Wrap-up